oddbit/.github/profile/README.md

 ## 🌏 About Us

 Founded in 2017, Oddbit has grown into a trusted development partner for international clients.
-Our position between Asia and the West lets us bridge time zones and cultures naturally — delivering high-quality work with calm, clarity, and care.
+Our position between Asia and the West helps us bridge time zones and cultures naturally.
+We deliver high-quality work with calm, clarity, and care.

 ---